One of the most frequent questions my clients ask is how to tone their legs and stomach.

 3. Exhale as you press back to the start position.
 Repeat this up to 10 times.

-9. 10 basic sumo squats, 10 side bends, 10 cross bends.
+Press back to standing and start the sequence again: 10 basic sumo squats, 10 side bends, 10 cross bends.

-Getting It Right
+How to Get It Right

-When you press up out of the squat position squeeze your glutes to activate them.
+When you press up out of the squat position, squeeze your glutes to activate them.
 This will help tone your buttocks as well as your legs.
-The deeper you go in the squat, the harder you work, which equals the best results for your body.
-Make sure you can see your toes when you are in your deep squat position.
+The deeper you go in the squat, the harder you work and the more results you will see.

 Also try to stay as low as possible when you do the side bend.
 This will challenge your balance and stability and make your leg workout more effective.
 The main abdominals working are your obliques.
 The are the muscles responsible for lateral (sideways) bending and rotating the torso.
 To ensure you get a deep ab workout, pull your lower abs in towards your spine.

 You can play with the sequence as much as you like.
 For example, do four sumo squats, one side bend to each side, then one cross bend to each side then repeat, or do the cross bends first.

 When this sequence starts to feel easy, do more repetitions of all three movements, hold the squat as low as possible, and add some pulses before you return to standing.

 Emma-Kate Stampton certifies Pilates instructors and is a certified personal trainer.
 With 10 years of industry experience, she is passionate about sharing the gift of health and well-being.
 She is based in Brisbane, Australia.